libretro/RetroArch/README.md

    - GL headers / Vulkan headers
    - X11 headers and libs, or EGL/KMS/GBM

-OSX port of RetroArch requires latest versions of XCode to build.
+OSX port of SneedArch requires latest versions of XCode to build.

-RetroArch can utilize these libraries if enabled:
+SneedArch can utilize these libraries if enabled:

    - nvidia-cg-toolkit
    - libfreetype2 (TTF font rendering on screen)

-RetroArch needs at least one of these audio driver libraries:
+SneedArch needs at least one of these audio driver libraries:

    - ALSA
    - OSS